DeloitteAU/react-habitat/readme-in-es5.md

 Resolving and registering components alone is not all that special, but passing data to it via html attributes is pretty useful.
 This allows the backend to easily pass data to your components in a modular fashion.

-To set props you have two choices.
+To set props you have a few choices.
+You can use all of these or only some (they merge) so just use what's suits you best for setting properties.

+- `data-props` Use this for mapping in a JSON string.
+- `data-prop-` Use this for mapping in strings, booleans, null, array or JSON to a single prop.
+- `data-n-prop-` Use this for mapping in numbers and floats to a single prop.
+- `data-r-prop-` Use this for mapping in a reference to an object that already exists on the global scope (window).

+##### data-props

-The first choice is to pass a JSON string to the `data-props` attribute.
+Set component props via a JSON string on the `data-props` attribute.

 For example